glycerine/rmq/README.md

 Package rmq provides messaging based on msgpack and websockets.
 It demonstrates calling from R into Golang (Go) libraries to extend R with functionality available in Go.

  We use the Go library https://github.com/ugorji/go codec for msgpack encoding and decoding.
 This is a high performance implementation.
 We use it in a mode where it only supports the updated msgpack 2 (current) spec.
+This is critical for interoperability with other compiled languages that distiguish between utf8 strings and binary blobs (otherwise embedded '\0' zeros in blobs cause problems).

 For websockets, we use the terrific https://github.com/gorilla/websocket library.
-As time permits in the future, we'll extend this proof of concept into a more integrated messaging system.
+As time permits in the future, we may extend more features aiming towards message queuing as well.
+The gorilla library supports securing your communication with TLS certs.

 ##Status

-Proof of concept.
-A weekend sprint worth of work was done.
-The msgpack portion is solid and tested.
-The websocket portion is there, but is just a proof of concept without much polish (yet).
-Integration between the two is still todo.
+Excellent.
+Tested on OSX and Linux.
+Documentation still needs to be finished, but the package is functionally complete for the RPC over websockets and msgpack based serialization.

 ## example R session, showing the msgpack library at work